July 21, 2025 • min read

 GLP-1 medications are having a strong and fast impact.
 Patients are losing weight and in the short term, results are positive.

 These medications work effectively to promote fast weight loss by curbing appetite, slowing gastric emptying, and improving glycemic control.
-The possibility of delivering these outcomes without stimulants or surgery represents a significant step forward for obesity treatment
+The possibility of delivering these outcomes without stimulants or surgery represents a significant step forward for obesity treatment.

 However, employers and insurers need to make sure that GLP-1 drug usage is supported by regular physical activity over a longer time horizon to protect against longer term risk factors.
+One clinically significant issue in particular often goes unnoticed.

 GLP-1-induced lean mass loss is a hidden danger